-Additionally, the Washington Center for Economic Growth showed by boosting household income in infancy and young childhood, paid leave helps children's long-term development and productivity, helping ensure our economic competitiveness into the future.
+Washington Center for Economic Growth showed by boosting household income in infancy and young childhood, paid leave helps children's long-term development and productivity, helping ensure our economic competitiveness into the future.
 3 Give Working Families A Tax Credit Zach Gibson/Getty Images News/Getty Images

 "Quality, affordable child care is essential for both children and parents to thrive," according to Harris, who has been talking about the subject at part of her suite of economic policies relating to women since the beginning of her campaign.

 In the Senate, she is a co-sponsor of the